maboiteaspam/cluc/README.md

 # Status

 In development.
 It needs some tests.
 It misses putFile and readDir implementations.
+Documentation update.